Judge moves Megan Boswell’s trial to 2025 - NewsBreak

 Related

-KINGSPORT — A new Sullivan County Emergency Management Services station, along with the man who made it happen, were celebrated on Friday at the new facility named after Eddie Williams.
-Sullivan County and Kingsport officials honored the former county commissioner, county Budget Committee chairman and county budget and accounts...
+A new Sullivan County Emergency Management Services station, along with the man who made it happen, were celebrated Friday at the newly dubbed Eddie Williams Sullivan County EMS Station.
+Officials celebrated the former Sullivan County Commissioner, Budget Committee chairman and County Budget and Accounts director who helped raise the funds...

 Man sentenced to 4 years for minor solicitation in Russell County